Why I'm Done Watching "Euphoria"

 ”

 So it’s hard not to wonder why more than 2.6 million people — myself included — have continued to tune in week after week.
-Yes, the show’s aesthetic is mesmerizing, and it features an attractive cast that includes some of our favorite rising actors, but with every episode essentially dishing unrelenting suffering, why do we keep going back for more?
+Yes, the show’s aesthetic is mesmerising, and it features an attractive cast that includes some of our favourite rising actors, but with every episode essentially dishing unrelenting suffering, why do we keep going back for more?

 Which isn’t to say that we’re titillated by this trauma, but in many ways, watching Rue engage in dangerous drug use onscreen is a way for us to glaringly face — and explore — something dangerous that we’d never actually do IRL.
 It’s a way for us to see another side and another experience that’s completely foreign and tangentially feel the adrenaline rush that comes with it.
 “Viewing things like this is a safe way for some to engage with the darker side of reality,” Roeske says.
 “It's less direct, so there's something exciting about it, but without necessarily putting oneself in harm's way.”
 Yes, we’re subjecting ourselves and our nerves to the ups-and-downs of an emotional rollercoaster, but at the end of the hour, we can choose to step off.